intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 }
 ```

-__NOTE THAT IT IS STRONGLY RECOMMENDED THAT YOU DO NOT STORE CLIENT SECRETS IN THIS WAY!__
+__NOTE THAT IT IS STRONGLY RECOMMENDED THAT YOU DO NOT STORE CLIENT SECRETS IN THE `appsettings.json` FILE!__

 # Calling IAS APIs